-Pull or Pushprocess, when you are uploading or downloading Container Image Layers TreeScale Container Registry will send you Layer chunks from multiple sources, which will give about two times more performance in terms of networking usage.
+So, the main idea is to split layers into multiple small chunks and distribute them over servers.
+When you upload or download Container Image Layers, Alin.io Container Registry will send you Layer chunks from various sources, giving about two times more performance in terms of networking usage.

 The most popular container technology is, of course, Docker Containers, and at Alin.io, we are mainly focusing on that.
 We even built our distributed Docker Clustering technology primarily for our use case.

-Current Docker Distribution/Registry releases are stable and work very well when you need something to work within a small environment.
+Current Docker Distribution/Registry releases are stable and work well when you need something to work in a small environment.
 But when you need to scale it, scaling storage is always an issue to give access to every distribution/registry server.
-Sometimes Docker Images get more extensive, and network traffic on hold increases dramatically.
+Sometimes, Docker Images get more extensive, and network traffic on hold increases dramatically.
 And that's why we started an investigation of that issue because we also had that problem.